NSmolianitski/IrishaIRC/README.md

 ## How to launch

 #### Configuration
-There is "irisha.conf".
-You can configure server name, welcome message (for clients), ping timeout, connection timeout, admin info, operator password.
+The `irisha.conf` file is used for server-settings.
+You can find configuration instructions [here](CONFIGURATION.md)

 #### Execution
 1) Run "make" command to compile project in the root.